dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 #import('bar.dart', export: true);
 {% endhighlight %}

-Thanks to the `export: true` part here, any code that imports “foo.dart” will be able to access `someMethod()` and `anotherMethod()` as if they had been defined directly in “foo.dart”.
+Thanks to the `export: true` part here, any code that imports "foo.dart" will be able to access `someMethod()` and `anotherMethod()` as if they had been defined directly in "foo.dart".
 You can use this in combination with selective imports to only re-export a subset of the names that an imported library defines.
-If we change the import in “foo.dart” to:
+If we change the import in "foo.dart" to:

 {% highlight dart %}
 #import('bar.dart', show: ['someMethod'], export: true);